Citation

 While NATO has assembled a massive show of air power to protect Moslem

-safe areas and U.N. troops, the WEU is limited to a minor role in
+and U.N. troops, the WEU is limited to a minor role in

 helping enforce sanctions against Serbia with a small naval force in